 The SOM is not involved as a legal entity with any other parties except by membership and through contracts for services.
 The SOM is an independent organisation.
-It has a subsidiary company, SOM Enterprises, that supports activity relating to VAT, such as appraisals and job advertisements.
+It has a subsidiary company, SOM Enterprises, that supports commercial activities such as appraisals and job advertisements (which are subject to VAT).